 Kids can make this paper plate bird feeder bird feeder using a disposable paper plate and a few simple supplies that you probably already have on home.
 This is an inexpensive and easy project, and kids of all ages will enjoy the process.

-The hooligans and I LOVE to make homemade bird feeders.
+The hooligans and have made many homemade bird feeders over the years.
 We generally make a couple of them every winter because they’re easy to make (you can turn almost anything into a bird feeder), and because we get a lot of snow in winter so the natural food sources for birds and squirrels become very scarce around here.

-Last week we really got pummelled with snow, and for the first time this winter, it’s stuck around.
-The birds have had it pretty good here until recently.
-The ground and gardens have been bare, so they’ve been able to find lots of things to nibble on up until now.
+Last week we really got pummelled with snow, and for the first time this winter, it has stayed on the ground.
+The birds have had it pretty good here until this recent snowfall.
+Until now, they’ve been able to find plenty to nibble on in the yard and in the garden.

-What with everything covered in couple of feet of snow now, we figured it was time to make a new feeder for our yard to help out our feathered friends.
+Now, however, with everything covered in couple of feet of snow, the birds could use some extra help, so we decided to make this new bird feeder to put out in the yard to help our feathered friends.

 I am so smitten with this latest homemade feeder.
-I think it looks so pretty and natural, and like most of our bird feeders, it didn’t cost us a thing to make because we used common supplies from the kitchen and the craft room.
+I think it looks so pretty and natural, and like most of our bird feeder projects, this one didn’t cost a thing to make because we used common supplies from the kitchen and the craft room.

 Let me show you how we made it!